 When you're in Houston with the whole family, you really can't go wrong with the Museum District.
-Not only is it home to the highly acclaimed Children's Museum of Houston, but it also has the Houston Zoo, Hermann Park Railroad and Miller Outdoor Theater.
+Not only is it home to the highly acclaimed Children's Museum of Houston, but it also has the Houston Zoo, Hermann Park Railroad, and Miller Outdoor Theatre.

 Even for a large city with plenty of cars and concrete, Houston has many opportunities to get outside and enjoy some greenery.
 Check out a Buffalo Bayou boat tour, a bike tour, or one of Houston's many walking tours.
 You can also take a stroll around Hermann Park in the Museum District or up along Heights Boulevard in the Heights.

 How to Get Around

-To get somewhere quickly, you can almost always take a cab from one of Houston's taxi companies or hail a ride from a rideshare like Uber or Lyft.
+To get somewhere quickly, you can almost always take a cab from one of Houston's taxi companies or hail a ride from a rideshare such as Uber or Lyft.
 If you're going anywhere near the METRORail lines during the work week, however, it's often quicker to travel by train.

-How it works: Houston has three light rail lines.
-The most popular line is the Red Line train, which extends from north of downtown, through the city center, past Midtown, the Museum District and the Med Center, before stopping at NRG Stadium and ending just outside the 610 Loop.
+Houston has three light rail lines.
+The most popular line is the Red Line train, which extends from north of downtown, through the city center, past Midtown, the Museum District, and the Med Center, before stopping at NRG Stadium and ending just outside the 610 Loop.
 The Green Line and Purple Line are together in the Theater District but then branch off in EaDo, with the Green Line linking riders to the East End, and the Purple Line dipping down passed the University of Houston.
 You can transfer to the Red Line from the Green and Purple lines or vice versa at the Central Station stop downtown.